SAD-AFAG

 How do these factors contribute the extinction process?

-The most important reason for the decrease in the number of Mediterranean monk seal (or even its extinction in certain locations) is the deterioration of coastal habitats.
+1. Deterioration of Coastal Habitats: The most important reason for the decrease in the number of Mediterranean monk seal (or even its extinction in certain locations) is the deterioration of coastal habitats.
 The habitats of the monk seal are untouched and remote coasts that still keep their natural form.
 In Türkiye, some of such pristine areas have been gradually declining.
 As the roads are opened along such coasts and construction of the secondary houses or touristic development destroy the natural characteristics and pecualirity of coasts, such remote coastal areas are left by monk seals.

 Datça Peninsula north coasts.
 SAD-AFAG stopped illegal road construction along this coast. ©2002 SAD-AFAG C.O.Kıraç